 Wild radish, wild turnip, wild cabbage and other wild Brassica species grow in New Zealand.
 Sorghum is grown in warmer areas for summer feed and although rare Johnson grass has been found growing.

-For details of weed species check with Key to Weed Species of New Zealand74, Massey University Weed Species Data Base75, the Foundation for Arable Research76 and The Foragers Year77.
+For details of weed species check with Key to Weed Species of New Zealand, Massey University Weed Species Data Base, the Foundation for Arable Research and The Foragers Year, and the New Zealand Department of Conservation website.

 Brassica crops related to canola are grown in Australia.
 Volunteer populations of transgenic herbicide-resistant canola have implications for gene flow into weeds species and vegetable crops, and roadside volunteers have the potential to contaminate adjacent crops.
-Out-crossing rates can result in a substantial number of out-crossed seed per hectare.78
+Out-crossing rates can result in a substantial number of out-crossed seed per hectare.

 Based on studies elsewhere of gene flow into weed species, we can assume interspecific hybridization will occur in certain species combinations.
-Introgression of herbicide resistant genes or other transgenic traits from $Brassica\ napus$ to the cultivated species $B.\ rapa$ and $B.\ juncea$ is possible if the species are in physical proximity.
-Reference of the species $B.\ rapa$ and $B.\ juncea$ is possible if the species are in physical proximity.
+Introgression of herbicide resistant genes or other transgenic traits from B. Napus to the cultivated species B. Rapa and B. Juncea is possible if the species are in physical proximity.

-Since its commercial introduction in the mid 1990s, herbicide-resistant canola has been widely grown by Canadian farmers, principally Liberty Link varieties with glufosinate ammonium as its active ingredient and Roundup varieties containing glyphosate.
-A Greenpeace report in 200583 stated that by that time it had become virtually impossible for Canadian farmers to grow canola that was not genetically engineered.
+Since its commercial introduction in the mid-1990s, herbicide-resistant canola has been widely grown by Canadian farmers, principally Liberty Link varieties with glufosinate ammonium as its active ingredient and Roundup varieties containing glyphosate.
+A Greenpeace report in 2005 stated that by that time it had become virtually impossible for Canadian farmers to grow canola that was not genetically engineered.
 Evidence of seed contamination is also given in the Union of Concerned Scientists' Report, 'Gone to Seed - Transgenic Contaminants in the Traditional Seed Supply'.
-84